-495 Acknowledgements.
-Partial funding for this research was provided by a grant from First State Marine Wind.
-The authors are extremely thankful to Dr. Dara Vahidi and Fernando Porté-Agel at the Ecole Polytechnique Fédérale de Lausanne (EPFL, CH) for sharing their LES data and to Dr. Yaqing Jin and his team at University of Texas Dallas (USA) for sharing their wind tunnel data.
+Acknowledgements.
+The authors are extremely grateful to Dara Vahidi and Fernando Porté-Agel at the École Polytechnique Fédérale de Lausanne (EPFL; CH) for sharing their LES data and to Yaqing Jin and his team at the University of Texas at Dallas (USA) for sharing their wind tunnel data.